AdobeDocs/campaign-web-learn.en/help/design-the-delivery/create-and-improve-email-content-with-the-content-assistant.md

 ---
 title: Create and improve email content with the Content Assistant
-description: Learn how to use the generative AI-powered content assistant to create and enhance the email content, optimizing your email deliveries to better resonate with your audience.
+description: Learn how to use the generative AI-powered content assistant to create and enhance the email content.
 feature: Email Design
 role: User
 level: Beginner